 IRS Notice LT11

-Final Notice of Intent to Levy
+Final Notice of Intent to Levy and a Right to a CDP Hearing

 IRS Notice LT11 is a final warning that the IRS intends to levy (seize) your property or rights to property.
 This includes things like wages, bank accounts, Social Security, and other income.